drovani/rovaninet-gridsome/posts/2015/2015-01-23-Naming-The-Patron-Object.md

 ---
 layout: post
 title: Naming the Patron Object
-category: "Rovani in C&sharp;"
+category: rovani-in-c-sharp
 ---

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 > - Phil Karlton

 To any seasoned developer, this is entirely too true, and [many](http://www.quora.com/Why-is-naming-things-hard-in-computer-science-and-how-can-it-can-be-made-easier)